 Fit4Life was an initiative started by Athletics Ireland in 2006 to provide an opportunity for recreational runners/joggers, both male and female, to train under the guidance of specially trained Fit4Life leaders.
 It was set up to overcome the perception that athletic clubs only cater to fast runners.
 It allowed runners/joggers to enjoy all the benefits of running in a social, safe and organised environment.
 In practice, it meant runners could join a club to go for a run and chat with no pressure to take part in races.

 The first Blackrock A.C.
 Fit4life training session was held on June 11th, 2013.
 In the early days, training was held on a Tuesday evening and the group catered mainly for people who could run a few slow km.
-The group has evolved over the years and Fit4life now caters for new and up to marathon runners with 4+ training sessions per week.
+The group has evolved over the years and Fit4life now caters for new and up-to-marathon runners with 4+ training sessions per week.
 Those who start jogging with the Fit4Life group move from doing 5km to 10km runs over time.
-Many members have then progressed to running half marathon and marathons.
+Many members have then progressed to running half marathons, full marathons and even ultra distances.

 Training is currently carried out in three groups and the meetup location is UCD Smurfit car park next to Carysfort Park.
 On Tuesday and Thursdays at 7pm, the newer runner’s group (Group A) generally run 4km to 6km on a local flat route at a pace of about 7minutes per kilometre.
 This group is usually paced by the leader or a group volunteer.
 The intermediate group (Group B) usually run 6km to 10km on a hilly route at a pace of about 6 to 7minutes per kilometre.
 The advanced group (Group C) usually run 8km to 12km on a hilly route at a pace of about 5 to 6 minutes per kilometre.
 There is currently no ‘Couch to 5km’ group and the group is examining how this can be set up in 2021.
 The current entry-level is that you must be able to run 4 to 5km nonstop, even if it is very slow,